aniebietudoh/mr-manager/README.md

 ### Setup the Backend API
-Creat and environment using python
+Create an environment using python
 ```
 python -m venv ./env
 ```

-Activate the env
+Activate the environment
 ```
 . env/bin/activate
 ```